JoaoAJMatos/ProtoIP/docs/Packet.md

-# Packet
+# ProtoPacket

 Packets provide the user with **low level access to protocol definitions**, similar to **ProtocolSI**.
 Allowing you to manipulate the contents of the packets such as the **headers** or the **payload**.

 Packets have a fixed size of `1024` bytes, including the headers (which take up `12` bytes):

 - **12 bytes** - Packet headers
-- **1012 bytes** - Packet payload
+- **1012 bytes** - Packet payload (*and padding*)

-When assigning data to a packet, if the data isn't enough to fill the entire payload buffer, padding will be added to the packet until it fills an entire `1024` byte buffer.
+When assigning data to a packet, if the data isn't enough to fill the entire payload buffer, padding will be added to the packet until it fills an entire `1024` byte buffer to ensure every packet has the same size.

 ## Packet types